BarIfrah/SurpriseMe/README.md

 | package.json                | Contains npm dependencies                                                                     |

 #### A little personal note:
-This project was my firs time (ever) using JS and NodeJS.
-A week ago i had no clue of these two and look at me now.\
+This project was my first time (ever) using JS and NodeJS.
+A week ago I zero knowledge of these two and look at me now.\
-Even though it's not perfect, I'm proud of what I made and appreciate the challange and the opportunity you guys gave me.\
+Even though it's not perfect, I'm proud of what I made and appreciate the challange and the opportunity you guys gave me.

 I hope you'll be surprised,\
 Bar